FedericoStra/tletools/docs/api.rst

 API Documentation
 =================

-This parto of the documentation covers all the interfaces of :mod:`tle`.
+This part of the documentation covers all the interfaces of :mod:`tle`.
 For guides on how to use them, pleas consult the tutorials.

 TLE Classes